sourcecode347/anti-browser-ddos-protection/README.md

 == Bugs ==

 Caching plugins such as WP Super Cache, W3 Total Cache, and others may bypass the DDoS protection provided by Anti Browser DDoS Protection, serving cached pages without triggering the plugin's checks for blocked bots, rate limiting, or banned IPs.
 - **Solution**: Disable all WordPress caching plugins to ensure full DDoS protection.
 Instead, enable Browser Caching using a service like Cloudflare to improve performance without compromising security.
-Configure Cloudflare Browser Cache TTL (e.g., 8 days) via **Rules > Page Rules** in the Cloudflare dashboard.
+Enable standard type Caching and Configure Cloudflare Browser Cache TTL (e.g., 8 days) via **Caching > Configuration** in the Cloudflare dashboard.

+Enabling Cloudflare in DNS Records to Proxy Status Proxied creates a critical website error for Bots like facebookexternalhit, the solution is to set the Proxy Status to DNS only.

 == Upgrade Notice ==